SGLI vs Private Life Insurance for Military Families

 O-3, Age 32, Non-Smoker, Preferred Health Rating

-Those numbers include a war exclusion in some policies — read the fine print.
-Several carriers like USAA, Navy Mutual, and Armed Forces Benefit Association write policies specifically for military members with no war exclusion, which matters if you deploy.
-Navy Mutual’s $500,000 20-year term for a 28-year-old O-1 runs roughly $24 per month with no war clause.
-That is competitive with SGLI itself.
+Some of those quotes include a war exclusion — read the fine print before you sign anything.
+Several carriers write policies specifically for military members with no war exclusion.
+USAA, Navy Mutual, and Armed Forces Benefit Association are the names that come up most.
+Navy Mutual’s $500,000 20-year term for a 28-year-old O-1 runs about $24 per month with no war clause.
+That’s sitting right next to what SGLI itself costs — which is a number most people don’t expect to see.

 The Family Size Factor

-Here is where the math gets serious.
-A family with two kids, a spouse who works part-time, and a mortgage needs to think in income replacement terms.
-The standard formula — 10 to 12 times annual income — puts an E-5 at roughly $580,000 to $696,000 in needed coverage.
-SGLI’s $400,000 cap does not get there alone.
+This is where the math stops being theoretical.
+A family running two kids, a spouse working part-time, and a mortgage in the background needs to think in income replacement terms.
+The standard rule of thumb — 10 to 12 times annual income — puts an E-5 somewhere between $580,000 and $696,000 in needed coverage.
+SGLI’s $400,000 cap doesn’t reach that alone.

 One Mistake I Made

-I bought a 10-year term when my daughter was born instead of a 20-year term.
-Saved about $8 per month.
-By the time that policy expired, she was 10 years old, I was 36, and my health rating had dropped to Standard from Preferred due to a blood pressure issue — common in people who deploy multiple times.
-My new premium was 40 percent higher than what a 20-year policy would have cost me from day one.
+Frustrated by the higher monthly hit, I bought a 10-year term when my daughter was born instead of locking in a 20-year policy.
+Saved maybe $8 a month.
+By the time that policy expired she was 10, I was 36, and a blood pressure issue — apparently common in people who deploy more than twice — had knocked my health rating from Preferred down to Standard.
+My new premium came in 40 percent higher than a 20-year policy would have cost me from day one.
 Buy the longer term.
-The savings are not worth it.
+That eight bucks a month is not the win it looks like.

 When SGLI Is Enough

-In that case, SGLI’s $400,000 benefit is genuinely substantial.
-It would pay off any car loans, student debt, and leave a meaningful sum for parents or siblings named as beneficiaries.
-At $25 per month, you are not going to find better death benefit per dollar anywhere in the market for someone in that profile.
+In that setup, $400,000 is genuinely substantial.
+It clears car loans, student debt, and leaves something meaningful for whoever you’ve named as beneficiary — parents, a sibling.
+At $25 per month, you’re not finding better death benefit per dollar anywhere in the market for that profile.

 The Verdict — Who Needs Both

-The winner depends entirely on your family situation, but here is a direct answer for each profile.
+The right answer depends entirely on your family’s setup.
+Here’s a direct call for each profile — no hedging.

 Single, No Dependents — SGLI Wins

 Keep the SGLI.
-Skip private insurance unless you have significant debt or want to protect a family member who depends on you financially.
-Revisit this decision the moment your situation changes.
+Skip private insurance unless you’re carrying significant debt or supporting a family member financially.
+Revisit this the minute your situation changes — and actually revisit it, don’t just tell yourself you will.

 Married, No Kids, Dual Income — SGLI Plus a Small Private Policy

-A $250,000 to $300,000 private term policy alongside SGLI covers a mortgage and gives your spouse transition time.
-Total cost might run $40 to $48 per month combined.
+A $250,000 to $300,000 private term alongside SGLI handles a mortgage and gives your spouse real transition time.
+Combined cost lands around $40 to $48 per month.
 Reasonable.
 Defensible.
+Does what it needs to do.

 Married With Children, One Income or One Partial Income — Both, Full Stop

-This family needs SGLI’s $400,000 plus a minimum of $500,000 in private term.
-That means at least $900,000 in total coverage.
-At 28 to 32 years old in good health, you are looking at $55 to $70 per month total across both policies.
-That is less than a car payment and it funds your family’s entire financial continuity if you do not come home.
+This family needs SGLI’s $400,000 plus a minimum of $500,000 in private term — at least $900,000 total.
+At 28 to 32 years old in decent health, you’re looking at $55 to $70 per month across both policies.
+That’s less than a car payment.
+What it buys is your family’s entire financial continuity if you don’t come home.

 Approaching Separation — Act Before You Out-Process

-Buy private term before your terminal leave starts.
-Your health is likely still good.
+Buy private term before terminal leave starts.
+Your health is probably still good.
 Your rates are still favorable.
-Waiting until after separation means shopping for coverage without the income security of active duty, and potentially after medical issues have been documented in your separation physical.
-Lock in rates while you are still in uniform.
+Waiting until after separation means shopping for coverage without active-duty income backing you up — and potentially after your separation physical has put new medical flags into the record.
+Lock in rates while the uniform is still on.

-The bottom line is straightforward.
-SGLI is an excellent foundation and genuinely one of the best deals in life insurance for what it costs.
-But it was built as a baseline for single service members, not as a comprehensive financial plan for a family with a mortgage and dependents.
+Here’s the short version: SGLI is a genuinely excellent foundation — one of the best dollar-for-dollar deals in life insurance, full stop.
+But it was built as a baseline for single servicemembers, not as a complete financial plan for a family carrying a mortgage and depending on one income.
 Use it.
-Do not rely on it alone if you have people counting on your income.
-The cost to supplement it privately is lower than most military families expect — especially when you run the actual numbers side by side.
+Just don’t lean on it alone when you’ve got people whose lives hinge on yours.
+The cost to supplement it privately is almost always lower than military families expect — especially once you actually run the numbers side by side instead of guessing.

 Leave a Reply